 - Integration of land use developments into the road network.

-If you are planning any works on a road, street, lane or footpath within Albury, you must submit a Traffic Control Plan (TCP) for our review.
+If you are planning any works on a road, street, lane or footpath within Albury, you must submit a Traffic Control Plan (TCP) for our approval.

-This requirement is in accordance with the Road Management Act 2004 (A code of practice for worksite safety – traffic management), the Road Safety Act 1986 and Australian Standard AS 1742.3 2009 Traffic control devices for works on roads.
+This requirement is in accordance with the Road Transport ACT 2013 (A code of practice for worksite safety – traffic management), Roads & Maritime Services Traffic Control at Work Sites (current version) and Australian Standard AS 1742.3 2009 Traffic control devices for works on roads.

 A Traffic Control Plan covers such things as temporary changes to traffic conditions, road and footpath closures and traffic detours.
-All TMPs submitted for approval must meet the following terms and conditions:
+All submissions for approval must meet the following terms and conditions:

-- All TCPs must be prepared by an RMS qualified professional traffic consultant or company and must be in accordance with Australian Standard AS 1742.3 2009.
+- All TCPs must be prepared by RMS qualified person/s

 - Please ensure the information provided is true and accurate.
 Any inaccurate information or inconsistencies may result in the assessment of your application being either delayed or rejected.